fkinoshita/fkinoshita.github.io/content/articles/lisp.md

 ## Functions

 As said in the introduction, lists can be used for everything, yes, even functions!
-We saw a bit of that in the pair section with the functions *CAR* and *CDR*.
+We saw a bit of that in the [pairs section](#pairs) with the functions *CAR* and *CDR*.

 Lisp uses the following notation to call functions: